pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ![Skills](./docs/screenshots/skills.png "Skills")

+#### 🛕 Raids
+⚠️ The ToA invocations screen need to be opened at least once for RuneLite to read the data.

+- [x] `ToA Invocations`: enabled and disabled invocations
+- [x] `ToA Raid Level`: the current raid level

 ### 📝 General
 - [x] `Player weight`: weight of worn and carried items including weight reducing items.
 - [x] `Display name`: the name of the player in the chat bar.